Chance-Constrained Iterative Linear-Quadratic Stochastic Games: EXPERIMENTS

 \subsection{Experimental Setup}

 In this section, we evaluate the performance of CCILQGames in three autonomous driving scenarios: lane merging, three-player intersection, and roundabout.
-We also further conduct a Monte Carlo study to test our algorithms in noisy environments.
-We compare our algorithm to SDG with different weights of constraint penalty.
+We also further conduct a Monte Carlo study to test the proposed algorithm in noisy environments.
+We compare our algorithm to SDG with different constraint penalty weights.
 Since SDG is not open-sourced, we implement SDG by ourselves.
 All experiments are conducted on a 2.2 GHz Intel Core i7 laptop.
-We run CCILQGames 50 times for each scenario to calculate runtime's mean and standard deviation.
-Runtimes for lane merging, three-player intersection, and roundabout are $0.5479 \pm 0.0102$ s, $0.2083 \pm 0.0058$ s, and $0.5269 \pm 0.0177$ s respectively.
+We run CCILQGames 50 times for each scenario to calculate the computation time's mean and standard deviation.
+Computation time for lane merging, roundabout, and three-player intersection are $0.1017 \pm 0.007.3$ s, $0.4230 \pm 0.0212$ s, and $0.0866 \pm 0.0086$ s respectively.